This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Should birdhouses have ventilation holes or drainage?

-While simple designs might seem sufficient, you’ll want both ventilation and drainage holes in your birdhouse.
+You’ll definitely need both ventilation and drainage in your birdhouse.

 Are recycled plastic materials safe for bird homes?